denoland/deno/docs/testing.md

 expression `test\.(js|mjs|ts|jsx|tsx)` and only consider including files matching the regular expression `^file:`.

-These filters can be overriden using the `--exclude` and `--include` flags.
+These filters can be overridden using the `--exclude` and `--include` flags.
 A source file's url must match both regular expressions for it to be a part of the report.